23% of UK Business Websites Block AI Crawlers

 The most common causes:

-- Cloudflare bot protection — Cloudflare's "Bot Fight Mode" and Super Bot Fight Mode can block or challenge AI crawlers.
-The setting is often enabled by default on business plans
+- Cloudflare bot protection - Bot Fight Mode and Super Bot Fight Mode can block AI crawlers.
+This setting is often on by default

-- Hosting provider defaults — some managed WordPress hosts add AI crawler blocks at the server level
+- Hosting provider defaults - Some managed WordPress hosts add AI crawler blocks at the server level

 The GPTBot distinction matters